 True.
 Although we would be remiss if we did not mention that companies are often challenged in performing analysis on univariate data.
 And many benefits of Big Data are conjecture.
 They presume that looking at many data factors will lead to great insights.
-The early Big Data bubble was mostly about throwing large amounts of unstructured data into data lakes and saying “we will look at it later.”
+The first Big Data bubble was mostly about throwing large amounts of unstructured data into data lakes and saying, “we will look at it later.”
 Data scientists are having great difficulty showing the forecasted benefits of this combination of Big Data and data science.
 We have run many of the ML algorithms ourselves and are often unimpressed with the outcomes.

 Therefore we see a need for more understanding applied to data analysis rather than a focus on in memory.